 - Know activities that would help children acquire these early, basic phonological-sensitivity skills (e.g., rhyme recognition and rhyme production, syllable counting, first sound matching, first sound segmentation) in words with a simple onset that has only one phoneme, blending onset, and rime.

 Understand/apply in practice considerations for phoneme awareness difficulties.

 - When introducing a phoneme, select word examples that minimize coarticulation effects.

-- Select key words to illustrate each phoneme that feature nondistorted phonemes (no coarticulation effect).
+- Select keywords to illustrate each phoneme that features nondistorted phonemes (no coarticulation effect).